spcl/dace/doc/sdfg/ir.rst

 Memlets
 ~~~~~~~

-Simply put, memlets represent data movement in SDFGs.
-They can connect access nodes with other access nodes (creating a copy),
+Memlets represent data movement in SDFGs.
+They can connect access nodes with other access nodes (creating a
-access nodes with cyan :ref:`connectors <connectors>` (creating a reference), or directly connect a tasklet to a tasklet or a cyan connector (creating a copy).
+read *and* a write operation), access nodes with :ref:`view connectors <connectors>` (creating a read *or* a write
+operation, depending on the direction), or directly connect a tasklet to a tasklet or a view connector (creating both
-This means code nodes (tasklets, library nodes, and nested SDFGs), access nodes to other access nodes (creating a copy), or tasklets to other tasklets.
-There are several fields that describe the data being moved:
+a read and a write).
+Several fields describe the data being moved:

-  * ``data``: The data container being accessed
+  * ``data``: The data container being accessed.
-  * ``subset`` and ``other_subset``: The source and destination :class:`~dace.subsets.Subset` objects that represent
-    the part of the container being moved (e.g., sub-array or stream in a multidimensional set of streams).
-Typically,
+  * ``subset``: A :class:`~dace.subsets.Subset` object that represents the part of the container potentially being moved.
+  * ``volume``: The number of elements moved (as a symbolic expression).
+The ``dynamic`` boolean property complements
+    this --- if set to True, we say the number of elements moved is *up to* the value of ``volume``.

+      * If ``volume`` is set to ``-1`` and ``dynamic`` is True, the memlet is defined as unbounded, which means there is
+        no way to analyze how much (and when) data will move.

+  * ``wcr`` (default None): An optional lambda function that specifies the Write-Conflict Resolution function.
+    If not None, every movement into the destination container will instead become an update (see below).
+The first argument
+    of the lambda function is the old value, whereas the second is the incoming value.
-    only ``subset`` is necessary for memlets that
+  * ``other_subset``: Typically, only ``subset`` is necessary for memlets that connect access nodes with view connectors.
+    For other cases (for example, access node to access node), the other subset can be used to offset the
+    sub-region of the container *not* named in ``data``.

+      * For example, the copy ``B[1:21, 0:3] = A[i:i+20, j-1:j+2]`` can be represented by ``dace.Memlet(data='A', subset='i:i+20, j-1:j+2', other_subset='1:21, 0:3')``.
+        *For performance reasons, always prefer constructing range subsets from* :class:`~dace.subsets.Range` *over a string.*
-    (using the alias properties ``src_subset`` and ``dst_subset``)
+      * The alias properties ``src_subset`` and ``dst_subset`` specify the source and destination subsets, regardless of the

-anatomy of a memlet

-Reads and writes are self-explanatory, and updates can be implemented in a platform-dependent way, for example atomic
-operations, or different kinds of accumulators on FPGAs.
+        value of ``data``.

+There are more properties you can set, see :class:`~dace.memlet.Memlet` for a full list.

+Memlet subsets
+subset as constraint, volume, and indirect access.
+Volume can be used for analyzing (or estimating, if dynamic) data
+movement costs.

 memlet path, memlet trees, and how to get them with the API
 Mention *memlet paths* and the general *memlet tree* that can go through arbitrary scopes

-Memlets in code generation create references/copies in the innermost scope (because of the replicated definition)
+In code generation, memlets create references/copies in the innermost scope (because of the replicated definition)

+WCR - how the expression is symbolically analyzed (with sympy) and replaced with a built-in operator (``a + b`` becomes
+:class:`dace.dtypes.ReductionType.Sum`).
+Updates can be implemented in a platform-dependent way, for example atomic operations, or different kinds of accumulators on FPGAs.
 No WCR for streams.
 WCR goes all the way in the memlet path (even through nested SDFGs), only applied in the innermost scope though.